How Weave’s Phone System Solves Small Business Problems

 - Unified Communications

-Weave’s phone system ensures that patients never miss vital information from their medical, dental, or optometry office.
-Patients can choose how they wish to be contacted.
-Features like two-way texting allow customers to receive information from their doctor’s office immediately and conveniently.
+Weave’s phone system ensures that customers never miss vital information from their medical, dental, or optometry office.
+Customers can choose how they wish to be contacted.
+Features like two-way texting allow customers to receive information from a business immediately and conveniently.

-Information is much more likely to be properly relayed between practitioners and their employees with Weave’s unified phone system.
+Information is much more likely to be properly relayed between business owners and their employees with Weave’s unified phone system.
 Owners and employees can chat from their work stations.
-In addition, they can post notifications and make changes to patient histories that automatically save to the electronic records that appear whenever a particular client contacts the office.
+In addition, they can post notifications and make changes to customer histories that automatically save to the electronic records that appear whenever a particular client contacts the office.

-These same electronic health records prove invaluable in keeping doctors informed about any updates to their patients’ histories.
+These same electronic records prove invaluable in keeping businesses informed about any updates to their customers’ histories.
 Weave recognizes how important relationships are to the success of a small business.
-A unified communication network that brings together calling, texting, emailing, chatting, conferencing, and social media makes patient-doctor relationships a priority by making sure no significant communication goes missing.
+A unified communication network that brings together calling, texting, emailing, chatting, conferencing and social media makes customer-business relationships a priority by making sure no significant communication goes missing.

 - Oversight and Analysis

-Weave’s phone system allows office staff to schedule the reminders, confirmations, and other updates they send to patients.
-By scheduling automatic notifications, practices avoid overwhelming their patients.
-Patients can even choose the manner in which they are notified, making the communication process simpler and more personable.
+Weave’s phone system allows office staff to schedule reminders, confirmations, and other updates they send to customers.
+By scheduling automatic notifications, businesses avoid overwhelming their customers.
+Customers can even choose the manner in which they are notified, making the communication process simpler and more personable.